rsksmart/covalent-docs/docs/content/networks/iotex.md

 <Aside>

-All __Class A__ endpoints are supported for the IoTex mainnet and the testnet.
+All __Class A__ endpoints are supported for the IoTeX mainnet and the testnet.
 You can query either network via the unified API by changing the `chainId`.

 </Aside>